Obsidian88/Memories-of-Jensai/README.md

 # Memories-of-Jensai
-Prototype for Memories of Jensai
+Prototype for the MMORPG "Memories of Jensai"

-# Test